sophiyageorge/santakkoruApp/README.md

-# 🎅 Santakkoru - The Ultimate Christmas Companion 🎄
+# 🎅 Santa is Coming - The Ultimate Christmas Companion 🎄

 **Happy Christmas!** May your holidays be filled with joy and code! ✨